 - Grapevine Wreath Form

 - Hot Glue Gun and Glue Sticks

 - Gold Bells (optional, but really make the wreath!
-I found some silver ones even cheaper here!)
+They are usually cheaper here, but sell out quickly.)

 - Floral Wire Cutters